Mechanical Bull (album)

-Mechanical Bull is the sixth studio album by American rock band Kings of Leon, released in Ireland, Germany, Sweden and Australia on September 20, 2013, in the United Kingdom on September 23, 2013, and in North America on September 24, 2013 by RCA Records.
-In late 2013 the album received a nomination at the 56th Grammy Awards for Best Rock Album.
+Mechanical Bull is the sixth studio album by American rock band Kings of Leon.
+It was first released in Europe and Australia on September 20, 2013, in the United Kingdom on September 23, and the following day in North America, by RCA Records.
+It was nominated for Best Rock Album at the 56th Grammy Awards.

 Reception

 Mechanical Bull received generally positive reviews from critics.
 At Metacritic, the album has a weighted averagescore of 70 out of 100 based on 30 reviews, indicating "generally favorable reviews".

 The album debuted at No. 2 on the Billboard 200, based on 110,000 copies sold in its first week.
 It has sold 347,000 copies in the United States as of August 2016.
 In the United Kingdom, the album debuted at No. 1 on the Official Albums Chart, selling 71,000 copies in the first week.
 The album has sold 323,240 copies in the UK as of October 2016.
 Mechanical Bull is the first Kings of Leon album that sold more copies in the United States than in the UK.